kaelruland/barcode-util/README.md

 # barcode-util

 A single-page web app for generating barcode labels and printing them from the browser.
+Written in Svelte.
 Uses [bwip-js](https://github.com/metafloor/bwip-js).